Kakamotobi/Learned/Backend/NestJS/NestJS.md

 }
 ```
 ##### Example 2 - Pipe
-- A Pipe implements the `PipeTransform` interface.
+- A **Pipe** implements the `PipeTransform` interface.
+- Pipes are functions that transform your data.
-- A provider can implemented as a **Pipe** to to validate and transform values in a controller.
+- A provider can be implemented as a Pipe to to validate and transform values in a controller.
 - Request --> Pipe --> Controller
 ```ts
 @Get(':id)